WebMD: Better Information. Better Health.

-A clinical trial, also called a research study, is a research program that tests the effectiveness and safety of various interventions in people.
+A clinical trial, also called a research study, is a research program that tests the effectiveness and safety of various interventions for people with a certain condition.
 Clinical trials are meant to find new and improved methods of evaluating or treating a condition.
 They also can test new ways to prevent diseases.

 Phases of a Clinical Trial